Variable Interest Entities

 We sell VOI notes receivable through special purpose finance entities.
 These transactions are generally structured as non-recourse to us and are designed to provide liquidity for us and to transfer the economic risks and benefits of the notes receivable to third parties.
 In a securitization, various classes of debt securities are issued by the special purpose finance entities that are generally collateralized by a single tranche of transferred assets, which consist of VOI notes receivable.
 We service the securitized notes receivable for a fee pursuant to servicing agreements negotiated with third parties based on market conditions at the time of the securitization.

 In these securitizations, we generally retain a portion of the securities and continue to service the securitized notes receivable.
 Under these arrangements, the cash payments received from obligors on the receivables sold are generally applied monthly to pay fees to service providers, make interest and principal payments to investors, and fund required reserves, if any, with the remaining balance of such cash retained by us; however, to the extent the portfolio of receivables fails to satisfy specified performance criteria (as may occur due to, among other things, an increase in default rates or credit loss severity) or other trigger events occur, the funds received from obligors are required to be distributed on an accelerated basis to investors.
 Depending on the circumstances and the transaction, the application of the accelerated payment formula may be permanent or temporary until the trigger event is cured.
-As of March 31, 2020, we were in compliance with all material terms under our securitization transactions, and no trigger events had occurred but there is no assurance that compliance will be maintained in the future.
+As of December 31, 2017, we were in compliance with all applicable terms under our securitization transactions, and no trigger events had occurred.

 Under the terms of certain of our VOI note sales, we have the right to repurchase or substitute a limited amount of defaulted notes for new notes at the outstanding principal balance plus accrued interest.
-Voluntary repurchases and substitutions by us of defaulted notes for the three months ended March 31, 2020 and 2019 were $4.3 million and $2.1 million, respectively.
+Voluntary repurchases and substitutions by us of defaulted notes during 2017, 2016 and 2015 were $9.5 million, $6.5 million and $3.3 million, respectively.
 Our maximum exposure to loss relating to our non-recourse securitization entities is the difference between the outstanding VOI notes receivable and the notes payable, plus cash reserves and any additional residual interest in future cash flows from collateral.

 The assets and liabilities of our consolidated VIEs are as follows (in thousands):